-As drivers ourselves, the Maryland personal injury lawyers at Lebowitz & Mzhen, LLC, know very well how a change in the weather can quickly raise the odds of being involved in a bad roadway collision.
+As drivers ourselves, the Maryland personal injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers, know very well how a change in the weather can quickly raise the odds of being involved in a bad roadway collision.
 Sometimes without warning, a heavy rainstorm, thick fog or surprise blizzard can catch motorists unaware.
 The bodily injuries that can result from accidents caused in part by severe weather can be just as serious or life-threatening as those sustained in a crash caused by a negligent driver on a perfectly sunny day.

 We fully understand the emotional upset that individuals experience in the aftermath of a bad car or truck accident.
 While most drivers might see the remnants of a severe traffic accident on the shoulder of an interstate, beltway or city street from time to time, most of us are lucky enough to avoid actually being caught up in such potentially tragic events.
 However, when it does happen to someone, the shock of the event can be significant and long lasting.